Bonf6059/ISA-Medieval/README.md

 # Old updates

+30/04/2026
+- Added new items to alchemycal traders
+- Added alchemycal traders to some factions so they can actually spawn now

 09/03/2026
 - Added brew kettle
 - Changed how potions are produced, now the alchemy bench produces a mush that must be processed by the brew kettle